SOSARS/Apache-Log-Analyser/README.md

 ---

 ## 🙋🏽‍♂️ SOSARS' Note
-I'm building this as a security enthusiast on a journey to making the world safer for everyone.
+I'm building this as a security enthusiast on a journey to making the world a safer place to roam, one step at a time.

 ---